Card Tokenization

 Managing Cardholder Data

 Have you thought about the way you handle cardholder data recently?
 If not, let's explore some reasons why you should take a second look at how your business is vaulting card data.
 If you're wondering what credit card tokenization is, you're in the right place too.
 We'll cover the basic explanation here.
-(Note: This article does assume you know some core concepts about the payments industry like credit card processing, what a payment processor is, and you know that cardholder data needs to be kept secure.)

 Let’s get right into the concept of a vault and what makes credit card tokenization important.